google/WebFundamentals/src/content/en/updates/2019/09/fresher-sw.md

 project_path: /web/_project.yaml
 book_path: /web/updates/_book.yaml
-description: Starting in Chrome 68, HTTP requests that check for updates to the service worker script will no longer be fulfilled by the HTTP cache by default.
+description: HTTP requests that check for updates to the service worker script will no longer be fulfilled by the HTTP cache by default, and imported scripts can trigger the service worker update flow.

-{# wf_updated_on: 2018-06-04 #}
+{# wf_updated_on: 2019-09-19 #}
-{# wf_published_on: 2018-06-04 #}
+{# wf_published_on: 2019-09-19 #}
 {# wf_tags: progressive-web-apps, serviceworker, chrome68 #}
 {# wf_featured_image: /web/updates/images/generic/sd-card.png #}
-{# wf_featured_snippet: Starting in Chrome 68, HTTP requests that check for updates to the service worker script will no longer be fulfilled by the <a href="/web/fundamentals/performance/optimizing-content-efficiency/http-caching">HTTP cache</a> by default.
-This works around a <a href="/web/tools/workbox/guides/service-worker-checklist#cache-control_of_your_service_worker_file">common developer pain point</a>, in which setting an inadvertent <code>Cache-Control:</code> header on your service worker script could lead to delayed updates. #}
+{# wf_featured_snippet: HTTP requests that check for updates to the service worker script will no longer be fulfilled by the <a href="/web/fundamentals/performance/optimizing-content-efficiency/http-caching">HTTP cache</a> by default.
+This works around a <a href="/web/tools/workbox/guides/service-worker-checklist#cache-control_of_your_service_worker_file">common developer pain point</a>, in which setting an inadvertent <code>Cache-Control:</code> header on your service worker script could lead to delayed updates.
+Also, updates to imported scripts can trigger the service worker update flow. #}
 {# wf_blink_components: Blink>ServiceWorker #}

 # Fresher service workers, by default {: .page-title }

 {% include "web/_shared/contributors/jeffposnick.html" %}

+Note: This article was [updated](#checks_for_updates_to_imported_scripts) to reflect that the byte-for-byte service worker update check applies to imported scripts starting in Chrome 78.

 ### tl;dr {: .hide-from-toc }